In 1966, Dave Bing won Rookie of the Year Award. Grant Hill became the first Piston since Dave Bing in 1966–67 to win the award.

 In 2015, Grant Hill was named to the lead announcing team for CBS and Turner Sports' joint coverage of the NCAA men's basketball tournament.

-In 2016, Grant Hill was inducted into the Duke Sports Hall of Fame, recognizing his achievements as a Blue Devil.
+In 2016, Grant Hill was inducted into the Duke Sports Hall of Fame.

 On September 7, 2018, Grant Hill was inducted into the Naismith Basketball Hall of Fame.

-In 2018, Grant Hill was inducted into the Naismith Basketball Hall of Fame, recognizing his successful basketball career.
+In 2018, Grant Hill was inducted into the Naismith Basketball Hall of Fame.

-In 2023, Grant Hill and his wife, Tamia, became part owners of the Orlando City SC of the MLS and the Orlando Pride of the NWSL.
+In 2023, Grant Hill and his wife, Tamia, became part owners of MLS club Orlando City and NWSL club Orlando Pride.

-In January 2024, Grant Hill was included in a group led by David Rubenstein to purchase the Baltimore Orioles.
+In January 2024, Grant Hill was part of a group led by David Rubenstein that reached a deal to purchase the Baltimore Orioles.

 In 2024, Grant Hill became part of an ownership group that purchased the Baltimore Orioles.